chilli-axe/mpc-autofill/MPCAutofill/readme.md

 Automating MakePlayingCards's online ordering system.

-The below guide describes the procedure for setting up the web component.
-If you're here to download the clientside program, check the [Releases](releases/) tab.

 # Preparation

 Before the web application can be started, a couple of user files need to be prepared and copied to the right places.